IntriguedCuriosity/BostonAirBnBAnalysis/README.md

 pip install -r requirements.txt

 3. Open the Jupyter Notebook:
-jupyter notebook Boston_Airbnb_Analysis.ipynb
+cd to the path where you have extracted below python file and then run the command: jupyter notebook Boston_Airbnb_Analysis.ipynb

-4. Run the cells in the notebook to see the analysis and visualizations.
+5. Run the cells in the notebook to see the analysis and visualizations.

 # Acknowledgments: